robcarver17/pysystemtrade/docs/production.md

 5. Set up any other data sources you need.
 6. Set up a database for storage, including a backup
 7. Have a strategy for reporting, diagnostics, and logs
-8. Write some scripts to kick off processes to: get data, get accounting information, calculate optimal positions, execute trades, run reports.
+8. Write some scripts to kick off processes to: get data, get accounting information, calculate optimal positions, execute trades, run reports, and do backups and housekeeping.
 9. Schedule your scripts to run regularly
 10. Regularly monitor your system, and deal with any problems